AcademySoftwareFoundation/OpenColorIO/docs/guides/contributing/documentation_guidelines.rst

 modified rST files under docs/api/python/frozen to their PR.

 Note: If you run the scripts on Linux, the freezing process should work well.
-On other platforms the process may sometimes make spurious deltas to rST files unrelated to your changes.
+On other platforms, the process may sometimes make spurious deltas to rST files unrelated to your changes.
 Please don't add these files to your PR.

 The OCIO conf.py module has a switch that detects when docs are being built on GH Actions (CI env var == true) it will backup the frozen folder to a sibling backup folder on Sphinx init, and following Sphinx build completion will do a file-by-file comparison of the new frozen and the backup folders.
-If there are differences, the CI job may fail with an error explaining where the differences where found and with instructions on how to fix it.
+If there are differences, the CI job may fail with an error explaining where the differences were found and with instructions on how to fix them.

 The conf.py also has a switch that detects when it is being run on RTD, and in that case will itself run Doxygen to generate the XML needed by breathe prior to building the docs,